It may be necessary to export your results in order to create custom reports or visualizations using third party tools.

 language - The detected language for this record is indicated through the language two-letter ISO code.

-comment_topic - Shows the identified Topic in its exact form, as mentioned by the customer.
+comment_topic - Shows the identified Topic in its exact form, as mentioned by the respondent.

-comment_opinion - Shows the identified Opinion in its exact form, as mentioned by the customer.
+comment_opinion - Shows the identified Opinion in its exact form, as mentioned by the respondent.

-sentiment - Identifies the sentiment expressed by the customer (Praise, Problem, Suggestion, Question, or Mention (Comments without opinions).
+sentiment - Identifies the sentiment expressed by the respondent (Praise, Problem, Suggestion, Question, or Mention (Comments without opinions).

 group_topic - Is the Topic representative for that group, meaning the group is displayed using this term.
 Read more about groups here.